ColonnaLab/LongReadSeqDataAnalysis/README.md

-# Basic Bioinformatics and Long-Read Sequencing Data Analysis
+## Basic Bioinformatics and Long-Read Sequencing Data Analysis
-Practical Course
-University of Bari
+Practical Course at the University of Bari

-# DECEMBER 2025: INTRODUCTORY MODULE
+### DECEMBER 2025: INTRODUCTORY MODULE

 *Fundamentals of Bioinformatics and bioinformatics environment setup.
 Overview of major long-read sequencing technologies Main genomic data formats (FASTA, FASTQ, SAM/BAM).
 Hands-on exercises on all topics*